awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 1. \(Optional\) You can allow other AWS accounts to use this CMK for cryptographic operations\.
 To do so, in the **Other AWS accounts** section at the bottom of the page, choose **Add another AWS account** and enter the AWS account identification number of an external account\.
 To add multiple external accounts, repeat this step\.
 **Note**
 To allow principals in the external accounts to use the CMK, Administrators of the external account must create IAM policies that provide these permissions\.
-For more information, see [Allowing Users in Other Accounts to Use a CMK](key-policy-modifying-external-accounts.md)\.
+For more information, see [Allowing users in other accounts to use a CMK](key-policy-modifying-external-accounts.md)\.

 1. Choose **Next**\.